Renewable Energy Project Finance Modeling

 - Course project · INAF U6326

 Final project for INAF U6326 — Renewable Energy Project Finance Modeling at Columbia SIPA, Spring 2025.
-A full-cycle financial model for a wind farm, built from the lender's seat: construction loan through conversion to term loan, debt sculpting, tax-equity flip, P-case stress tests, and a term-sheet draft for the EPC agreement.
+A full-cycle financial model for a hypothetical 200 MW onshore wind farm in West Texas, built from the lender's seat: construction loan through conversion to term loan, debt sculpting, tax-equity flip, P-case stress tests, and a term-sheet draft for the EPC agreement.

 What the model covers

-- Twenty-five years of operating cash flows driven by a PPA, layered onto a 60/40 debt-equity stack
+- Twenty-five years of operating cash flows driven by a 15-year PPA with a creditworthy offtaker, layered onto a 60/40 debt-equity stack

-- Debt sculpting to target a DSCR (rather than flat amortization) so principal payments move with the revenue curve
+- Debt sculpting against a 1.30× minimum DSCR (rather than flat amortization) so principal payments move with the revenue curve.
+The sculpt was solved iteratively in Excel — Goal Seek on each year's debt service against the target DSCR, then back-checked against the LLCR

-- P50 / P90 / P99 production scenarios plus sensitivities on PPA floor, resource year, and cost of replacement debt
+- P50 / P90 / P99 production scenarios, plus sensitivities on PPA floor, resource year, basis risk, and cost of replacement debt

-- Term sheet for an EPC contract, summarized to four pages so a decision-maker who hasn't read the underlying agreement can still see the commercial essence
+- Term sheet for the EPC contract, summarized to four pages so a decision-maker who hasn't read the underlying agreement can still see the commercial essence — liquidated damages, performance guarantees, schedule risk, who absorbs the merchant tail